The Biggest Holiday Job Search Myth

 I say that from personal experience.

-Years ago, when I was working in corporate, my phone rang just as I arrived home from our company’s holiday party.
-I was shocked to find that it was someone from HR calling to conduct a screening interview.
+In 2006, when I was still working in corporate, my phone rang just as I arrived home from our company’s holiday party.
+Although I had applied for a few positions, I was shocked to find that someone from HR at one of them was calling to conduct a screening interview.

 The conversation went well and a few days later someone else called to set up a face-to-face interview with the hiring manager.
 The interview was scheduled during the week between Christmas and New Year’s.

-I got the job and started the beginning of January.
+I got the job and started the 2nd week in January.

 Before we were connected 24/7, the holiday season was not a great time to look for a new job.
 But, times have changed.

-Here are 4 reasons the holiday season is a great time to look for a job.
+With the economy picking up the holiday season is a great time to look for a job this year.

 More Relaxed Networking